 I don’t plan ahead like I should when I’m baking.
 That means, my butter or margarine isn’t at room temperature when I need to whip it with the sugar.

 No problem.
-To get around the problem of cold butter or margarine, simply cut the stick up before adding it to the mixer.
+To get around the problem, simply cut the stick up before adding it to the mixer.
 The Kitchen Aid will do its job and it’ll whip up just fine.

 So what’s a mom to do when she needs to prepare lunch and the school bus is due to arrive in four minutes?
 Enter the cheese grater.
 I just use a grater and grate the butter directly onto the bread.